cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/exam_q1/readme.md

 This is a sample ELEC40004 exam question.
-It represents one question out of an "answer two out of three" assessment, and is intended to take two people a little under 4 hours.
+It represents one question out of an "answer two out of three" assessment, and so is intended to take two people a little under 4 hours.

-This has not been through the standard second-marking scheme for exams (a multi-state process involving 2nd markers and external examiners), and so may include accidental errors or ambiguities.
+This has not been through the standard second-marking scheme for exams (a multi-stage process involving 2nd markers and external examiners), and so may include accidental errors or ambiguities.